-Caregiving can be both emotionally draining and extremely rewarding.
-If you are an adult child with parents needing care, it is a way to give back the love and nurturing they provided you.
-There are online support groups just for caregivers.
-Subscribe to Today’s Caregiver for more tips and articles on how to become a Fearless Caregiver.
-Here are some things to remember when providing care:
+Supporting the emotional and physical needs of another person can be both exhausting and extremely rewarding.
+If you are an adult child with parents in need of support, it is a way to give back the love and nurturing they provided you.
+There are online support groups just for family care partners.
+Review the Savvy’s Caregivers education guide (part 1 and part 2) for more tips and articles on how to become a Savvy Caregiver.
+Here are some things to remember:

-If you are starting to feel the burnout of caregiving, find respite care immediately.
-Respite care is similar to childcare, or a parent hiring a babysitter for a night out.
+If you are starting to feel the burnout of caregiving, find respite care or support immediately.
 If you need care during the day while you are at work, look for adult day care in your area.

-If you are ready for additional levels of care, consider Eskaton’s Dayspring Pre-memory Care or Dawn of a New Day program:
+If you are in need of additional support, consider Eskaton’s home support network, Dayspring Pre-memory Care or Dawn of a New Day program:

 To learn more about these programs, contact one of the communities below.